gorkem-oktay/State-Pattern/README.md

 Adapter pattern, converts the interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.

 ### Description
+We come to a point that we need to use some web services and APIs.